ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.6.1.4.
 SR-IOV (Singe Route IO virtualization)

 Allows a network or any card to present itself as many mini cards.
 As far as the HV is concerned, they are real dedicated cards for their use.
 No translation needs to be done by the HV.
 The physical card handles it all.
 In EC2 this feature is called **enhanced networking**.

+**Test notes:**

+* Amazon EC2 provides enhanced networking capabilities through the Elastic Network Adapter (ENA).
+It supports network speeds of up to 100 Gbps for supported instance types.
+Elastic Network Adapters (ENAs) provide traditional IP networking features that are required to support VPC networking.

+* An Elastic Fabric Adapter (EFA) is simply an Elastic Network Adapter (ENA) with added capabilities.
+It provides all of the functionality of an ENA, with additional OS-bypass functionality.
+OS-bypass is an access model that allows HPC and machine learning applications to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
+Not supported on Windows instances.

 ### 1.6.2.
 EC2 Architecture and Resilience